DMPS Announces First COVID-19 Vaccination Clinic for Staff

-DES MOINES, IOWA — The Des Moines Public School District will hold the first of what it hopes will be multiple pop-up clinics to vaccinate teachers and staff against COVID-19.
+DES MOINES, Iowa — Des Moines Public Schools will hold the first of what it hopes will be multiple pop-up clinics to vaccinate teachers and staff against COVID-19.

 The school district and MercyOne will host a clinic at Central Campus on Saturday, February 6th.
 The district says 500 first doses of COVID-19 vaccine.
 The district has 5,000 employees, so this first clinic would only cover 10% of the staff.
 The district estimates that at least 150 staff members have already been vaccinated after making arrangements on their own.
 District employees will be given further instruction on how to sign up for an appointment and other options available to staff.